 - First, clean the cup surface according to the directions (See Cleaning).

-- Use a 600 grit or finer sandpaper to remove any glaze that's built up on the edge of the rubber cup.
+- Use a 600 grit or finer sandpaper to remove any glaze that’s built up near the rubber cup.
 Lay the sandpaper on a flat surface and set the cup face down on top of it.
 Rotate the cup left and right to gently sand the edge of the cup, keeping the cup and sandpaper flat at all times.

 - Inspect the cup for damage.
 Inspect the rubber carefully and replace it if there are any cuts, tears or other damage to the cup.